 As COVID-19 hit, service delivery teams were swamped by additional demand, so most customers increased their SaaS subscriptions, secure in the knowledge that they can immediately scale down again once the peak has subsided.

 Hornbill uses several tightly integrated marketing tools to assess global market intent across 25 technology areas in real-time.
-The graph above, based only on UK market intent data, shows the market’s reaction to the COVID-19 Tsunami (Turquoise line).

 The data is clear – demand for modern, agile service management tools is greater than ever.
 IT groups with a strong digital strategy are acting now and, as others get their strategies finalized, the service management tools market will fly.

 This article is taken from a longer Hornbill thought-leadership piece.
-If you would like to read that, it can be downloaded here.